openai/gym/README.rst

 What's new
 ----------

+- 2016-11-1: Several experimental changes to how a running monitor interacts with environments.
+The monitor will now raise an error if reset() is called when the env has not returned done=True.
+The monitor will only record complete episodes where done=True.
+Finally, the monitor no longer calls seed() on the underlying env, nor does it record or upload seed information.
 - 2016-10-31: We're experimentally expanding the environment ID format to include an optional username.
 - 2016-09-21: Switch the Gym automated logger setup to configure the